 Our advising system is flexible, and it is possible to change advisors if it is found another would more closely match your needs.
 You should coordinate a change through the undergraduate office.
 The office may also need to change your advisor because of sabbatical leaves or special demands on faculty time.

-You need to meet with your advsor at least once a semester, typically during registration for the next semesters courses.
-This meeting is a great time to talk not only about classes, but also how your current classes are going, advice for effective time management, your long-term plans, suggestoins for applying to graduate and professional schools, and any other academic questions or concerns you may have.
-Note that your advisor does need to clear you for registration each semester.
+You need to meet with your advisor at least once a semester, typically during registration for the next semesters courses.
+This meeting is a great time to talk not only about classes, but also how your current classes are going, advice for effective time management, your long-term plans, suggestions for applying to graduate and professional schools, and any other academic questions or concerns you may have.
 Most advisors will post appointment schedules during the registration period.
 You're naturally free to meet with or e-mail your advisor at other times, simply e-mail or call your advisor to make an appointment.

 Note that only certain faculty can serve as major advisors.
 This means that it may be difficult to assign an advisor whose research interests coincide exactly with yours.
 However, we will try our best to make the match as close as possible.

-- Brian Hare, - Evolution of cognition, primates, canines
+- Brian Hare (chair) – Evolution of cognition, primates, canines

 - Daniel Schmitt – Biomechanics, evolution of locomotion